 In addition to the compulsory deductible, the proposer has to also bear the salvage value (within reasonable limits) and depreciation.

-It is evident that this policy provides a number of attractive benefits that can not only meet a proposer’s Car Insurance needs adequately, but can also do so in a flexible, easy and transparent manner.
+It is evident that this policy provides a that can not only meet a proposer’s Car Insurance needs adequately, but can also do so in a flexible, easy and transparent manner.

 New India Assurance Customer Care

 The toll-free number of the customer care department of New India Assurance is 1800 209 1415.
 You can get clarifications to your queries by dialing this number.
 You can also visit the insurance company’s official website and fill up an online form to request for a call back.
 Another method of getting in touch with the insurer is by walking in to any of its branch offices.
 You can get a list of the existing offices of the insurance company by selecting the ‘Locate Us’ menu option on the website.
 You can get the branch addresses by typing in the PIN Code or city.
 This way, you will also receive the email address corresponding to each branch for communication.

 From the home page of the insurer’s website, you can select the option of ‘List of garages for cashless settlement’ and download the addresses of the network garages affiliated to the company.
 Customers can avail cashless claim settlement facility at these network garages.